 Of course, this new fund will not single-handedly resolve the challenges faced by activists in South Africa.
 The aspiration, however, is for the fund to serve as a vehicle of solidarity, and to strengthen the resilience of frontline community activists.
 What happened to Bazooka Rhadebe was not only a tragedy; it was a crime.
 Our hope is that this fund will help ensure justice is served and that activists in South Africa can truly exercise their constitutional rights.

-Sharan Srinivas is a senior program officer with the Open Society Human Rights Initiative.
+Sharan Srinivas is acting team manager with the Open Society Human Rights Initiative.